orlandol/makever/README.md

 # makever
-Single header file for a version scheme inspired by Semantic Versioning.
+Single header file with macros for a version scheme inspired by Semantic Versioning.